kahunacohen/real-world-fp/README.md

 Let's code-review this approach.
 A few observations:

-* The `write` methods perform side effects, namely reading and writing data from the file-system.
-The methods are *impure*, meaning the outputs of the `write` methods depend on state apart from their local scope, and their output is not guarenteed to be the same given the same input:
+* The `parse` and `write` methods are *impure*, meaning they perform side effects, namely reading and writing data from the file-system.
+How is this a problem?
   * What if the file at inPath` doesn't exist?
   * What if the file at `inPath` doesn't have read permissions?
   * What if the caller doesn't have write permissions for `outPath`?
-  * In general, the solution is monolihic and mixes concerns between data and how the data is output.
-  * To test the class, we have to read an input file, we have to read an output file, and we have to be sure to remove the output file before and after each test-run.
+  * To test the class, we need a lot of setup and teardown code: have to read an input file, we have to read an output file, and we have to be sure to remove the output file before and after each test-run.
   * What if the content of `inPath` is changed by a person or process?
 Can we reliably execute the `write` methods concurrently?
-* It's verbose and reads like a step-by-step recipe of how to get from the input to the output.
+* The solution is verbose and reads like a step-by-step recipe of how to get from the input to the output.
 Generally the more verbose code is the more likely we've introduced bugs.
 It's a bit hard to read and easy to "get lost in the trees."
 * It mutates variables including `employeeTotal` and `this.parsedData` in the base class' `parse` method.
 Not only is this unnecessary, it makes it harder to reason about, and it's bug-bait.

 ## A Functional Implementation

-We'll now use fp to address the deficiencies we noted.
-Before we start, though, let's learn the very basics of fp as mentioned above: state management and function composition.
+We'll now use fp to address the above deficiencies.
+Before we start, though, let's discuss the main characteristics of fp which me mentioned at the beginining of the post.

 ### Purity
-In fp we try to create the majority of our programs with pure functions.
-That is, functions that given *x* input **always** outputs *y* input.
-By necessity, pure functions avoid side-effects, which include:
+In fp we try to program with as many pure functions as possible.
+That is, we design functions that given *x* input **always** output *y*.
+Pure functions also avoid side-effects, which include:

 * reading from files
 * writing to files